Language Service

 FALLBACK TOOLS (USE ONLY WHEN NECESSARY):

-You have access to project memories stored in .lsmcp/memories/
+You have access to project memories stored in .lsmcp/memories/.
+Use these tools:

 lsmcp includes built-in presets for popular language servers: